Contractor Payment Terms | Everything You Need to Know

 Final Payment for Job Completion: $7,800

-These details can serve as a general guide for budgeting and resource allocation during the project, and are important for delivering a project without cash flow issues.
+These details can serve as a general guide for budgeting and resource allocation during the project and are important for delivering a project without cash flow issues.
+This approach will help in delivering the project on time and within the financial expectations of the parties.

 Another key point to consider is negotiating shorter payment periods.
 The duration of the invoice payments may vary according to your business structure, from 10-15 days to 90 days.